pcampbe/zero-trust-authorization-with-opa/README.md

 Please see his [blog](https://www.styra.com/blog/securing-aws-s3-buckets-with-opa-and-object-lambda/) post for more information.

 ## Zero Trust Model
-Zero Trust is a security model that seek to determine if the right person has that the right access to the right data.

 Within the traditional network perimeter trust was implied.
 This can no longer be the case based on the shift to Cloud hosting, remote work and other types of modernization extend the protection surface beyond the corporate network.
 The result is that organizations now need to determine how to implement a security framework based on zero trust principles that provided continuous verification of access to resources, all the time, for all resources, regardless of where the device or application exists.
+Zero Trust is a security model that seeks to determine if the right person has that the right access to the right data.

 ![zero-trust.png](zero-trust.png)
 Five-Step Process for Zero Trust Implementation, NSTAC Report to the President, Zero Trust and Trusted Identity Management